MGriot/Utility/Classificatore/readme.md

 # How to use this script
 ## Install Python
-Install python in your machine or instll conda (easy way)
+Install python in your machine or install conda (easy way)

 ## Import the necessary libraries